 In 2013, Rocky Mountaineer's first cross-border trip was tested between Vancouver, Canada and Seattle, Washington.
 This route is called "Coastal Passage."
 The results were favorable; in 2014, cross-border departures were begun, and for 2015, the company is offering 18 southbound and 18 northbound dates from May-September.
 This is offered in GoldLeaf and Silverleaf only.

 Latest News: Click here for Track 25, our blog, for the latest news on the Rocky Mountaineer and other of our World's Top 25 Trains™.

 On all departures, IRT recommends GoldLeaf service.
 It has a beautiful bi-level dome coach, is fully air-conditioned with full-length dome windows, and assigned seating that can accommodate groups of four.
-The main benefit, from our point of view, is GoldLeaf passengers’ exclusive access to the open-air observation deck.
+The main benefit, from our point of view, is GoldLeaf passengers’ exclusive access to the large open-air observation decks.
 As this is a daytime-only train, there are no sleeping accommodations.
 Overnights are spent in upgraded hotels for GoldLeaf passengers.

 We also like the on-board dining experience in the exclusive lower-level dining room.
 Another GoldLeaf benefit is the luggage delivery service to your hotel in Kamloops or Quesnel.
 And we appreciate the transfers to and from the train on package tours.